Animantarx

 Diet Herbivorous

-Period Early Cretaceous (approx. 106-97 million years ago)
+Period Late Early Cretaceous to early Late Cretaceous (approx. 104.46 to 98.37 million years ago)

-Species Name Animantarx ramaljonesi
+Sub-classification / Species Name Animantarx ramaljonesi

 Year of Paper Publication 1999